eruditehassan/NaiveBayesPosteriorCalculationImplementation/README.md

 3. `target` - The name of target column of the data frame.
 4. `lam` - The Laplace Smoothing parameter, by default it is 0.

+The instantition wil be done as follows: `customNB = NaiveBayesPosterior(df, features, target, lam)`.

+### Prior Calculation
+The prior can be calculated by using `customNB.calculate_prior()` where *customNB* is the name of the instantiated object.
+The value of prior can be accessed using `customNB.prior`.